GYSC/gysc.github.com/tryouts.md

 permalink: /tryouts/
 ---
 ###2013 Tryout Information
 Tryouts will be held at James Gettys Elementary School, behind the Gettysburg Construction Building, the week of April 29th.
-Tryouts are conducted based on age group - there is ange chart at the bottom of this page.

 ####Tryout Dates
 <ul>